gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 principal where you have lots of smaller self contained commands (aka Operations) that can work together to form more complicated use cases.

-The general structure of an Operation when using JSON via the rest API looks like the following:
+The general structure of an Operation when using JSON via the REST API looks like the following:

 ```json